1.How do I get started?

 4. How much does it cost?

 How much you choose to invest in your dance training is entirely up to you!
-We operate on an a la carte system.
-This means you pay for each lesson, class or party as you take it.
+This means you pay for each lesson as you take it.
 There are no hidden costs, contracts, or membership requirements.

 Private Lessons; The first private lesson is $25 for a 45 minute lesson.
-Lessons afterwards vary from instructor to instructor based on their experience and training.
-Most instructors offer discounted lessons if you purchase a “block” of five or more to accomplish a specific goal.
+Your instructor may offer discounted lessons if you purchase a “block” of five or more to accomplish a specific goal.
 We can confidently state that our private lessons are competitively priced, and the quality of your lessons ensure you are getting the best value in town.

 5. How long does it take to learn to dance?

 This is a tough question.
 The simple answer is: you can start dancing after your first lesson.
-Most people can have enough skill to dance basics socially after a few private lessons and 2-3 months of practicing at parties.
+Most people can have enough skill to dance basics socially after a few private lessons.

 The more accurate answer depends on a lot of factors; How good do you want to be?
 How often will you be taking lessons?
-What is the ratio of private lessons, group classes, and practice parties you will be attending?
 How often do you practice on your own?
 Unfortunately there really isn’t a guaranteed answer we can give you.

 The best we can do is a range based on past experience.
 We have found that it takes an average student 1 to 3 years to complete a Bronze program depending on the above factors.
 At the end of this time you will look and feel comfortable socially with patterns, styling, and be able to lead or follow almost any partner.